September 6, 2019The Four Cloud Transformation Capabilities of an Adaptive Analytics Fabric

 Because Data Engineering is extremely difficult to get right.
 Hiring data engineers is incredibly difficult, perhaps the hardest job function to fill.
 According to a breakdown of data from Burning Glass’s Nova platform, which analyzes millions of active job postings, “data engineer” remains the top tech job, with an 88.3 percent increase in postings over the past twelve months (its top-ranking remains unchanged from last month).
 Even after you manage to hire data engineers, the complexity of your data infrastructure increases with every new storage and processing system that are being invented to solve the ever-increasingly specialized data problems that come with an increased appetite for more data, and more uses of that data.

-What is security, and how does virtualization help?
+What is security, and how does data virtualization help?

 As for Security, Information Security has three goals: Confidentiality, Integrity, and Availability.
 Data Governance is a fundamental part of security.
 The entitlements that governance manages ensures that only the appropriate users have access to specific data.
 Concretely, your data platform must have the following components:

-Authentication and Authorization: Data consumers must confirm their ID via Authentication and claim verified access to elements of data via Authorization.
-Virtualization allows the application of native authorization and authentication systems, as well as applying a secondary layer of authorization defined in a global policy management system.
+- Authentication and Authorization: Data consumers must confirm their ID via Authentication and claim verified access to elements of data via Authorization.
+Data virtualization allows the application of native authorization and authentication systems, as well as applying a secondary layer of authorization defined in a global policy management system.

 In some cases, your use cases for data are more exotic, including sharing data outside of your company.
 In those cases, concepts like “Zero Trust” come into play including: